-Deploy a static WordPress site · Cloudflare Workers docs
+Deploy a static WordPress site

 - A

 workers-sitedirectory, which contains the Workers script that will serve your website content.
-In this tutorial, we won’t change anything in this folder.
+In this tutorial, you will not change anything in this folder.

 - A

-wrangler.tomlfile, which contains the configuration details for our
+wrangler.tomlfile, which contains the configuration details for your

-wp-staticfile.
-We’ll populate this file with some information before the project is deployed.
+wp-staticdirectory.
+You will populate this file with some information before the project is deployed.

 When deploying a website using Workers Sites, your static code – your HTML, CSS, and JavaScript – will be uploaded to Workers KV.
 The location of these files is by default the